arko9699/Kalam/README.md

-# Lipika
+# Kalam
- A 45% keyboard PCB project
+ A 40% keyboard PCB project